Dynamical Signatures of Symmetry Broken and Liquid Phases in an $S=1/2$ Heisenberg Antiferromagnet on the Triangular Lattice

-A roton-like minimum, however, does not only occur at the $M$-points, but also at $Y_1$, the midpoint between $A$ and $B$ (cf. inset Fig.~\ref{fig:panel1}$d$).
+A rotonlike minimum, however, does not only occur at the $M$ points, but also at $Y_1$, the midpoint between $A$ and $B$ [cf. inset Fig.~\ref{fig:panel1}\refsubfig{d}].
 This was first suggested by Verresen et al.~\cite{Verresen2019} in the case of an antiferromagnetic triangular Heisenberg model with a small anisotropic term that makes it numerically more tractable by slightly gapping out the Goldstone modes.
 Moreover, also variational Monte Carlo simulations~\cite{Becca2019} have found a similar feature that can be associated with avoided quasiparticle decay due to strong interactions between the lowest mode and the two-magnon continuum~\cite{Verresen2019}.
-Fig.~\ref{fig:panel1}$a$ shows the spectral function of the pure Heisenberg model on the triangular lattice along the cut $A-B$.
+Fig.~\ref{fig:panel1}\refsubfig{a} shows the spectral function of the pure Heisenberg model on the triangular lattice along the cut $A-B$.
 Besides a pronounced maximum at $B$ and a diffuse continuum reaching up to energies of roughly $3J_1$, we again observe remnants of the single-magnon mode and the decay channels representing the minima of the energy surface described by the lower boundary of the two-magnon continuum.
 The lowest-energy mode, however, stays beneath the onset of the continuum, supporting the previous conjecture that avoided magnon-decay is a valid feature of the theory~\cite{Verresen2019, Becca2019}.
-The variation of the integrated spectral weight of the repelled magnon mode is confirmed within the quasiparticle ansatz (Appendix~\ref{sec:Integrated_Spectral_Weight}).
+The variation of the integrated spectral weight of the repelled magnon mode is confirmed within the quasiparticle ansatz (see Sec.~C in the Supplemental Material \cite{supp}).

-The Goldstone modes at the corners of the Brillouin zone ${\bf K}$ and ${\bf K^{\prime}}$ exhibit a high concentration of spectral weight (Fig.~\ref{fig:panel1}$c$).
+The Goldstone modes at the corners of the Brillouin zone ${K}$ and ${K^{\prime}}$ exhibit a high concentration of spectral weight [Fig.~\ref{fig:panel1}\refsubfig{c}].
 This agrees with previous numerical and experimental findings~\cite{Becca2019, Macdougal2020, Scheie2021}.
-Due to finite size effects, the magnon modes develop a gap.
-Note that the finite-size gap determined at ${\bf K}$ for the quasiparticle ansatz has been taken as a reference offset when plotting the analytic linear spin wave results in Fig.~\ref{fig:panel1}.
+Due to finite-size effects, the magnon modes develop a gap.
+The corresponding gap determined at ${K}$ for the quasiparticle ansatz has been taken as a reference offset when plotting the analytic linear spin-wave results in Fig.~\ref{fig:panel1}.